 Why the time to switch is now?

-While switching to solar is a rather quick process, many steps must be completed before you can turn on your solar system.
-Between paperwork, permits, financials, and every other step in between, switching to solar takes time.
+While adding solar is a rather quick process, many steps must be completed before you can turn on your solar system.
+Between paperwork, permits, financials, and every other step in between, adding solar takes time.

-The timing for switching to solar energy has never been better.
+The timing for adding solar energy has never been better.
 Don’t wait until the end of the year to choose solar — you don’t want to be leaving money on the table.
-Contact POWERHOME Solar today and get the process started.
+Contact POWERHOME SOLAR today and get the process started.